ivanov/kanten/README.md

 [ ] more has a way of listing multiple files
-[ ] respond to sigwinch and re-do the number of columns [ ] hide progress bar (perhaps on timeout after paging through)
+[ ] respond to sigwinch and re-do the number of columns [ ] hide progress bar (perhaps on timeout after paging through) [ ] adding a keyboard shortcut should be sure to remove it from others